 In order to receive credit for price transparency tools, a state's tool had to be public-facing, searchable by specific procedure and hospital and show the negotiated rate paid by insurance plans/patients (not chargemaster rate).
-Florida's tool met this criteria.
-FL has an APCD.
+Kentucky did not have a tool that met this criteria.